HussainAther/philosophy/heuristic/problemsolving.md

 or unintended effects).
 We can address issues of suitability using (1) the systemic elicitatino of system and problem features and (2) consideration of overlap of problem-problem, algorithm-algorithm, and problem-algorithm overlap of features sets.

+### Systematic Feature Elicitation

+We can define a feature of a system as a distinctive element or property we use to differentiate it from similar or related cases.
+We may create features either from a system perpsective (with a focus on the lower levle functional elements and investigations toward correlating specific controlled procedures with predictable emergent behaviors) or problem perspective (generalizing a specific case to the general problem case with a functional or logical decomposition into its constituent parts).
+Generalization adn functional decomposition are important.
+Simplification and modularity can let us reduce the cost and complexicty of finding solutions.